fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

 finally, broadly discussed the current state-of-the-art approaches to topic modeling.

-In the next chapter, we will learn about vector representation of text, which helps us convert text into a numerical format to make it more easily understandable by machines.
+In the next lab, we will learn about vector representation of text, which helps us convert text into a numerical format to make it more easily understandable by machines.